denkitronik/CCS811/README.md

 ### Running the tests

 1. Connect the CCS811 in the 3.3v power supply pins of your Raspberry PI.
-2. Connect the CCS811 SCLK pin to the pin 5 of your Raspberry PI.
+2. CCS811 SCLK pin to the pin 5 of your Raspberry PI.
-3. Connect the CCS811 SDA pin to the pin 3 of your Raspberry PI.
+3. CCS811 SDA pin to the pin 3 of your Raspberry PI.
-4. Connect the CCS811 ADDRESS pin in the 3.3v power supply pin of your Raspberry PI.
+4. CCS811 ADDRESS pin to the 3.3v power supply pin of your Raspberry PI.
-5. Connect the CCS811 INT pin in the pin 13 (wiringPi 2) of your Raspberry PI.
+5. CCS811 INT pin ton the pin 13 (wiringPi 2) of your Raspberry PI.
-6. Connect the CCS811 RESET pin in the pin 15 (wiringPi 3) of your Raspberry PI.
+6. CCS811 RESET pin to the pin 15 (wiringPi 3) of your Raspberry PI.

 See the following image: